SGD DUBU SO GONG DONG TOFU & KOREAN BBQ

 Where the Menu Does Two Jobs at Once

 In Korean dining, the division between a tofu house and a barbecue restaurant has historically been firm.
 Soft tofu stew, or soon dubu jjigae, belongs to the tradition of Korean comfort food that centres on a single clay pot arriving at the table at a rolling boil, while Korean BBQ is a social, charcoal-centred format built around shared cuts and communal timing.
-The fact that SGD Dubu So Gong Dong Tofu & Korean BBQ commits to both formats under one roof on Chestnut Street in Ridgewood, NJ, is itself an editorial statement about what suburban Korean dining has become: menus designed not around a single cooking philosophy but around the full range of what a Korean table can be.
+SGD Dubu So Gong Dong Tofu & Korean BBQ is at 16 Chestnut St in Ridgewood, NJ, serving Korean Tofu Stew & BBQ at a casual, recommended-reservation price point of about $25 per person.

 That dual structure is worth taking seriously, because it is not as common as it looks.
 Many Korean restaurants in suburban New Jersey lean toward one mode or the other, with the tofu specialist skewing toward solo diners or lunch trade, and the BBQ house calibrated for groups and weekend evenings.
 SGD Dubu So Gong Dong is part of a small cohort that has decided the two formats are complementary rather than competing, and the menu architecture reflects that bet.